 On August 24, 2022, the Company signed a real estate lease for a future feedstock preprocessing facility in Denver, Pennsylvania with an initial term of 15 years and total minimum lease payments of \$52.3 million.
-The lease is expected to commence by the end of 2023.
+The lease is currently expected to commence in the first half of 2024.

 In January 2023, the Company signed a real estate lease at the Port of Antwerp-Bruges' NextGen District, where it plans to build its first purification facility in Europe, with an initial term of 30 years and total minimum lease payments of € 27.7 million, subject to annual inflation adjustments.
-Lease payments will begin July 1, 2023.
+This lease commenced at the end of June 2023.